craiig/keychain-tools/resilience_eval/README.md

    build compilers for testing.

 ## Purpose
-determine the state of syntactic resilience in different compilers with benchmarks derived from data processing workloads and applicable compiler transformations.
+To determine the state of syntactic resilience in different compilers with benchmarks derived from data processing workloads and applicable compiler transformations.

-to demonstrate that compilers are resilient to many differences in syntax to find areas where some compilers could do better
+To demonstrate that compilers are resilient to many differences in syntax to find areas where some compilers could do better

 ## other projects
-Finding Missed Compiler Optimizations by
-Differential Testing
-and Csmith
-and TCE
-all use randomized testing to evaluate compilers.
+'Finding Missed Compiler Optimizations by Differential Testing' and Csmith and TCE all use randomized testing to evaluate compilers.